chenjj/espoofer/README.md

 ## Q&A

-1. How do I know if the email has bypassed DMARC authentication succefully?
+1. How do I know if the email has bypassed DMARC authentication successfully?

 You can check it in the Authentication-results header in the raw message headers.
-If the headr shows `dmarc=pass`, it means the  email has passed the DMARC authentication.
+If the header shows `dmarc=pass`, it means the email has passed the DMARC authentication.
 You can check some demos video [here](https://www.youtube.com/playlist?list=PL--A-gWJV1dJ19SyhkzklMC3C8ra1kK5-).

 2. Why do emails fail to send?

-There are serveral posssible reasons if you fail to send a email: 1) your ISP blocks outgoing emails to port 25 to prevent spam.
-In this case, you need to ask for the permission from the ISP; 2) the IP address is in the spam list of the target email services.
-In many cases, you reslove the problem here, https://www.spamhaus.org/lookup/ ;  3) some email services check if there is a PTR record for the sending IP, you may also need to set the PTR record to bypass this check; 4) the email cannot pass the format validation of the target email service, you may want to try a different test case.
+There are several possible reasons if you fail to send an email: 1) your ISP blocks outgoing emails to port 25 to prevent spam.
+In this case, you need to ask for permission from the ISP; 2) the IP address is in the spam list of the target email services.
+In many cases, you resolve the problem here, https://www.spamhaus.org/lookup/ ;  3) some email services check if there is a PTR record for the sending IP, you may also need to set the PTR record to bypass this check; 4) the email cannot pass the format validation of the target email service, you may want to try a different test case.

-3. Why the email goes to spam folder?
-Anyway to avoid this?
+3. Why the email goes to the spam folder?
+Any way to avoid this?

-Currently espoofer focus on bypassing SPF/DKIM/DMARC authentication, and does't aim for spam filter bypass.
-But you could try to use a reputable sending IP address and benign message content to bypass the spam filter.
+Currently, espoofer focuses on bypassing SPF/DKIM/DMARC authentication and doesn't aim for spam filter bypass.
+But you could try to use a reputable sending IP address, domain, and benign message content to bypass the spam filter.

-4. Why I send an email successfully but the email didn't showup in either inbox or spam folder?
+4. Why I send an email successfully but the email didn't show up in either inbox or spam folder?

 In our prior experiences, some email services filter suspicious emails silently.